raydac/java-binary-block-parser/README.md

 - **1.0**
   - The Initial version

-Java support
+Compatibility
 =============
-  The Framework developed to support Java platform since Java SE 1.5+, its inside mapping has been developed in such manner to support work under the Android platform (as of Android 2.0) so that the framework is an Android compatible one.
-It doesn't use any NIO and usage of the non-standard sun.misc.unsafe class is isolated with reflection.
+The Framework supports Java platform since Java SE 1.5+, its inside mapping mechanism developed in such manner to be compatible and with Android platform (as of Android 2.0) so that the framework is also Android compatible one (2.0+).
+It doesn't use any NIO and usage of the non-standard sun.misc.unsafe class is isolated through reflection mechanism.
+The Library doesn't have any external dependencies.

 How to use with Maven
 ======================